Dynamic Memory Allocation#

 Compare two allocators.
 Two

-s are equal if themlib_allocator_impl::userdata
+allocators are equal if themlib_allocator_impl::userdataandmlib_allocator_impl::reallocate()pointers are equal.

 -